Building a strong chest is essential for both men and women.

-Alternatively, you may want to invest a small bit of money into a home dip station for a safer and more effective workout.
+Alternatively, you may want to invest a small bit of money into a home dip station (available here) for a safer and more effective workout.

 Taking a momentary break from press-ups, this exercise works your triceps primarily, along with the lower and side parts of your chest.
-The closer your hands are together, the more it focuses on your triceps rather than your chest.
+The closer your hands are together, and the more upright you are, the more it focuses on your triceps rather than your chest.

 Place your hands on the equipment that you’re using.

 Now, lift your legs and bend your knees so that your weight is in your arms, arms extended.

 Keeping your spine straight, drop your bottom towards the floor, bending your elbows to 90 degrees.

 Use your chest muscles to push yourself back up.
 Try to keep your chest open, pushing your shoulders slightly back rather than forwards.